Creating your Backstage App

 Prerequisites

-This guide assumes a basic understanding of working on a Linux based operating system and have some experience with the terminal, specifically, these commands: npm
+This guide also assumes a basic understanding of working on a Linux based operating system and have some experience with the terminal, specifically, these commands: npm

 , yarn